-INVESTMENT OBJECTIVE
+INVESTMENT OBJECTIVES

+The investment objective of the Fund seeks to provide long-term capital appreciation.
 The investment objective of the Fund is non-fundamental and may be changed by the Board of Trustees without shareholder approval.
+If the Board decides to change the Fund's investment objective, shareholders will be given 60 days' advance notice.